 About Cart Abandonment

 First, let’s define what we mean by cart abandonment.
-It’s a measure of the percentage of visitors to an ecommerce site that add items to their cart or basket but leave without buying.
+It’s a measure of the percentage of visitors to an ecommerce site that add items to their cart but leave without buying.

 The frustration for retailers is that, by adding items to their cart, customers have expressed a clear interest in their products, but something has stopped them along the way.